 I was taught through these great hearts and minds (and I believe this to be true firsthand) that children become what they experience.
 In other words, we have to role model the values we want to instill in our children.
 If we want honest, reliable and respectful happy kids, we have to be honest, reliable, respectful and happy ourselves.

 I remember making the obvious connection that we don’t give our friends time-outs — nor do we spank them if we are frustrated with them.
 We don’t yank their sweaters on and off.
 Then why on earth would anyone do these things to someone so much tinier?
 It’s entirely illogical to scare and injure and demand things from small, unformed bodies and minds that need the very data from us about how to be, what to know.
-That doesn’t mean beat yourself up, that means we are all in this together.
-And, it means the grown ups have to do the yummy adulting: by seeing and repairing our leaky yachts first and THEN we help grow the fleetlettes up.
+That doesn’t mean beating yourself up, that means we are all in this together.
+And, it means the grown-ups have to do the yummy adulting: by seeing and repairing our leaky yachts first and THEN we help grow the fleetlettes up.

 How do you plan on keeping your daughter grounded, especially while raising her in LA?
 And how do you teach self-love?